 The courses taught in the department encourage students to develop the following:

-- A realization that science is not only a body of knowledge and understanding but is also a search for knowledge.
+- A realisation that science is not only a body of knowledge and understanding but is also a search for knowledge

-- An understanding of the interdependence of science with mathematics and the humanities.
+- An understanding of the interdependence of natural sciences with mathematics and the humanities

-- The realization that in order to become life-long learners and make meaningful contributions to society, we must not only learn and understand science but also must do science.
+- The realisation that in order to become life-long learners and make meaningful contributions to society, we must not only learn and understand science but also must do science

 In short, IEGS science students are informed citizens, prepared by their education to deal responsibly with science-related social issues, aware of the nature and scope of a wide variety of science and technology-related careers.